RebeccaSizer/Software_Engineering_Assessment_2025_AR_RW_RS/docs/user_manual.md

 ### 6.3 Viewing and Querying an Existing Database page

 Once an existing database has been selected, it is possible to query the database by patient ID, variant, or gene symbol.
+Only one criteria can be searched by.

 - **Search by Patient ID:** Select the patient ID from the dropdown menu or type it into the patient ID search bar, then click **Run Query**.
 - **Search by Variant:** Select the variant from the dropdown menu or type it into the variant search bar.
 The variant can be in one of the following formats: